HDFGroup/vol-rest/README.txt

     '-lrestvol -lcurl -lyajl' to the build command for the application.
 However, this can vary depending on platform, the compiler used and where the REST VOL was installed to.

-    If the REST VOL was built using autotools, the "bin" directory after building should contain the 'h5cc' script, which is useful in resolving the includes and linking dependencies when compiling HDF5 applications.

 IV.
 Currently unsupported features